OpenSilver/OpenSilver.Samples.Showcase/README.md

-This is a sample application for CSHTML5 and OpenSilver.
+This is a sample application for OpenSilver and CSHTML5.

-**See demo live at:** http://cshtml5.com/links/showcase.aspx
+**See the CSHTML5 version live at:** http://cshtml5.com/links/showcase.aspx